 A stack refers to a deck of cards in a specific order so one can perform a magic effect.

 An example of an easy card magic trick that begins with a stack is "The Count."
 A spectator freely selects a card which is lost in the deck.
 At this point, the spectator can freely cut the face-up deck.
 At some point, the spectator stops cutting and the number represented by the card (ace through ten, jack - 11, queen - 12, king - 13), is counted from the top of the deck.
 To the spectator's amazement, his card is located at that location.

 Here, the deck has been arranged in a prearranged order to accomplish the trick.
 The spectators don't know about the predetermined order of the deck, which is the secret.
-With the cards in special order, this allows spectators to continually cut the card and eventually locate the volunteer's freely selected card.
-Many tricks rely on stacking the deck, either partially, with only four or five cards in a specific order or more.
+With the cards in a special order, this allows spectators to continually cut the card and eventually locate the volunteer's freely selected card.
+Many tricks rely on stacking the deck, either partially or more.
 In the case of "The Count," it's a quarter of the deck.

 Another trick, How to Deal a Royal Flush, relies on a stack of five cards and it's the process of dealing and apparently mixing the cards that causes the deck to ultimately end up in the order so a royal flush – ten, jack, queen, king and ace of a suit – gets dealt to you, the magician.
-In this effect you shuffle a deck and then deal five hands, which each don't show anything in particular.
+In this effect, you shuffle a deck and then deal five hands, which each don't show anything in particular.
 The cards are gathered and then dealt again, and the magician ends up with a royal flush.
 It appears to be a demonstration of considerable gambling and sleight of hand skill, but it's actually a very easy magic trick.

 Yet another easy card trick that relies on a stack is called "The Five Card Trick."
-In this first rate beginner's trick, you not only discover a spectator's freely selected card, you find the four aces (or any other four of a kind that you wish).
+In this first-rate beginner's trick, you not only discover a spectator's freely selected card, you find the four aces (or any other four of a kind that you wish).

-Magicians sometimes rely on complete stacked decks that come in two general forms: 1) cyclical, one card reveals the location of the cards before and after it; and 2) Memorized, each card in the deck is designated at a specific location in the deck and knowing the location of one card allows you to calculate the location of any other card.
+Magicians sometimes rely on complete stacked decks that come in two general forms: 1) cyclical, one card reveals the location of the cards before and after it; and 2) memorized, each card in the deck is designated at a specific location in the deck and knowing the location of one card allows you to calculate the location of any other card.